dasung/AI-102/my_summary.md

 ---

-## What is orchestration workflow?
+## What is **Orchestration Workflow** ?
-- [Orchestration workflow](https://learn.microsoft.com/en-us/azure/ai-services/language-service/orchestration-workflow/overview) is Cloud Based Service offered by Azure AI Language Studio.
+- [Orchestration workflow](https://learn.microsoft.com/en-us/azure/ai-services/language-service/orchestration-workflow/overview) is a Cloud Based Service offered by Azure AI Language Studio.
-- It uses machine-learning intelligence to enable you to build orchestration models to connect Conversational Language Understanding (CLU), Question Answering projects and LUIS applications.
+- An orchestration model is built using  machine-learning intelligence and it connects various skills such as,
+   -  Question Answering Projects
+   - Conversational Language Understanding (CLU)
+   - LUIS applications
+- This orchestration modelshould be trained.
+- Ultimate Goal is to "Predict intents" from user's utterances.

+### Steps of Creating an Orchestration Workflow Project

 - By creating an orchestration workflow, developers can iteratively tag utterances, train and evaluate model performance before making it available for consumption.

-### Steps of Creating an Orchestration Workflow Project

    ![Orchestration-Workflow-lifecycle](./images/Orchestration-Workflow-lifecycle.png)

+### Use Case:
+  - LSEG chat bot might handle a variety of employee affairs.
+    - FAQ skill
+    - Custom QnA from knowladge base skill
+    - Calander Specific skill using CLU
+    - Interview feedback skill
+  - orchestration workflow is created
+    - Now orchestration workflow conncts above skills to one project
+  - Customer sends requests
+  - <span style="color: green;font-weight: bold;">Now chat bot can re-routing of incoming requests to appropriate skill</span>
 ---

 ## How to run Azure AI Custom Vision in Edge Device?